thierrydrmv/thierrydrmv/README.md

    🏢 I’m currently working at SGI Software

-   🚀 I’m currently learning .NET and entity
+   🚀 I’m currently learning .NET, Entity Framework and Alpine.js

    💡 I like reading, playing sports and listening to music🎧